thenumbernine/hydro-cl-lua/README.md

 - Better divergence removal.  multigrid GPU?
 - Finish GLM-(ideal)MHD ... especially implement the source term as a second step with an exp(dt)  (which I'm not doing at the moment)
 - Rename mhd to ideal-mhd
-- How about a GLM method for Maxwell equations, so I can remove the divergence-free constraint
 - Calculate and implement source terms for curvilinear coordinate systems (working on a tool to do this)
 - Get two-fluid-separate EMHD working, so I can update the glm-maxwell with an implicit and update the ion and electron with an explicit solver
 - Two-fluid plasma EMHD combined has numerical issues: the ion wavespeeds surpass the speed of light